ashwanthkumar/ventursity-107/README.md

 - Change the name of the player in `GameResource`

 PS: Since the problem statement (as I understood) was more focused on exposing the bot as a webservice than it's intelligence, I guess this should work :smile:

+## Known Issues
+- The service is **STATEFUL**.
+We store the state of the game being played in memory.
+- I guess `/start` should emit a session token that must get passed to `/move`, but the spec didn't define them.
+Not sure if that was intentional.

 # Problem Statement
 ### The game of n by n Tic-Tac-Toe